sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 An automatic archived installation occurs when Sparkle finds a `*.pkg` or `*.mpkg` file in the root of the download archive.
 [Older versions](/documentation/upgrading/) of Sparkle required the filename to be `*.sparkle_guided.pkg` to perform an automatic installation, so you may want to keep that name until majority of your users update to your application with Sparkle 1.16 or later.

-**Note**: For Sparkle 2.0 (Beta), you must add `sparkle:installationType="package"` to your appcast item for updating automatic packages that are archived.
+**Note**: For Sparkle 2, you must add `sparkle:installationType="package"` to your appcast item for updating automatic packages that are archived.

 ### Automatic Bare Installation